zjgcjy/blog/_pages/anime.md

 > Animes

-## Animes that I am reading, have read, or will read
+## Animes that I have watched, or will watch